 If the cost of Tesalate Towels are hard to justify, then Turkish towels can be a great option:

-They dry quicker than normal towels and take up less space… and make the list of Most Popular Caravan Accessories for Travelling Australia
+They dry quicker than normal towels and take up less space… and make the list of the 33 Most Popular Caravan Accessories for Travelling Australia

 17. You can never have too much clothesline space